 Under the Investment Trusts Act, the Investment Corporation may not directly construct buildings, but with the exception of certain cases such as the case where changes in cash flows caused by tenant vacation during a construction period has an excessive impact on the portfolio as a whole, it is believed that the Investment Corporation can become the ordering party under a subcontracting agreement relating to building construction.
-As a result, the Investment Corporation and may engage in the real estate redevelopment business.
+As a result, the Investment Corporation may generally become the ordering party under a subcontracting agreement relating to building construction and may engage in the real estate redevelopment business.